minthemiddle/martinbetzeu/source/_posts/mac-mail-distraction-free-mailmate.md

 slug: mac-mail-distraction-free-mailmate
 ---

 Email can eat up all your attention or can be a power tool to purposefully connect with your world.
-Having a sensitive setup will help you with the latter.
+Setting a timebox is my tactic.
+I only read and answer mails in this slot.
+Having a sensitive setup will help you with not getting disturbed by email during your day.

 I use Mailmate, a powerfull customizable client.
-Here are my tipps for
+Here are my tipps for using it mindfully:

 - Disable autosync for all your accounts
   - Right-click on sources